ant0nisk/YoutubeSync/README.md

 - Easy to use and one-time setup
 - Use with *cron jobs* and have automatic syncs with your Youtube Playlists
 - Option to Auto-delete Youtube playlists if you remove them from your Library
+- Set the listing-type of each of your playlists: Private (default), Unlisted or Public
 - Uses OAuth-2.0 for maximum security of the End-User
 - Compatibility: Python 2 and 3